zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 ## **STEP 2:** Copy SSL Certificates from the Cluster

-In this step, you'll obtain the self-signed SSL certificates that were automatically created with your cluster.
-They're located in the `/opt/cloudera/security/x509` directory of each node.
+In this step, you'll obtain a self-signed SSL certificate and key that were automatically created with your cluster.
+They're located in the `/opt/cloudera/security/x509` directory of the first utility node.

 You'll copy the following certificate and key from the first utility node: